wp-plugins/robo-gallery/readme.txt

 = Is it possible to have different settings for hover and static interface elements? =

-Yes, you can have different styles of the borders and shadows for static and hovered gallery thumbnails
+Yes, you can have different styles of the borders and shadows for static and hovered gallery thumbnails.

-= How to make shadow for the gallery thumbnails? =

-Shadows of the thumbnails you can customize in gallery settings.
-With gallery settings you can change size , color and position of the gallery thumbnails shadow

-= Which parameters I can change for the gallery thumbnails borders and shadows? =

-You can change size, color and style of gallery thumbnails borders and shadows.
-Also you can define different parameters for static and hovered status

-= How to make gallery thumbnails with rounded corners? =

-In gallery settings you can find section rounds where with special options you can define radius for the gallery thumbnails

-= Is it possible to create target blank links? =

-Yes.
-When you open gallery media manager you'll see there list of the gallery images.
-Click on some image and on the right side you'll see images options.
-Every gallery image have target blank field below link field of the gallery image.

 = How to customize border of the gallery thumbnails? =